descawed/galsdk/README.md

 8. When you're done, exit the virtual environment with the command `deactivate`.
 9. Next time you want to use the tools, remember to enter the virtual environment first as in step 5.

+## SDK
+The SDK is a set of C headers and linker scripts for building your own modules.
+Modules are loadable binaries that implement the game's rooms, AI, and certain menus.
+See the README in the sdk directory for details.
+The tutorial for building the sample room also provides some examples of how to use the editor.

 ## Editor
 The editor is a GUI application for exploring the game's files.
 Run it from the repo's root directory with `python -m galsdk.editor`.
 At the moment, it supports editing rooms, strings, art textures, and some animation data.